brndd/joyful-slop/docs/readme.md

 `virtual` devices can additionally define these parameters:

+* `preset` - Can be `joystick`, `gamepad`, `mouse`, or `keyboard`, and will configure the virtual device to look like and emit an appropriate set of outputs based on the name.
+For exactly which axes and buttons are defined for each type, see the `Capabilities` values in [internal/config/variables.go](internal/config/variables.go).
 * `buttons` or `num_buttons` - Either a list of explicit buttons or a number of buttons to create. (max 74 buttons) Linux-native games may not recognize all buttons created by Joyful.
 * `axes` or `num_axes` - An explicit list of `ABS_` axes or a number to create.
 * `relative_axes` or `num_relative_axes` - As above, but for `REL_` axes.

 A couple of additional notes on virtual devices:

+* Users are encouraged to use the `preset` options whenever possible.
+They have the highest probability of working the way you expect.
+If you need to output to multiple types of device, the best approach is to create multiple virtual devices.
-* For all 3 of the above options, an explicit list will override the `num_` parameters if both are present.
+* For all 3 of the above options, there is a priority order.
+If you specify a `preset`, it will be used ignoring any other settings.
+An explicit list will override the corresponding `num_` parameter.
-* Some environments will only register mouse events if the device *only* supports mouse-like events, so it can be useful to isolate your `relative_axes` to their own virtual device and explicitly define the axes.
+* Some environments/applications are prescriptive about what combinations make sense; for example, they will only register mouse events if the device *only* supports mouse-like events.
+The `presets` attempt to take this into account.
+If you are defining capabilities manually and attempt to mix and match button codes, you may also run into this problem.

-### Rules configuration
+## Rules configuration

 All `rules` must have a `type` parameter.
 Valid values for this parameter are: